-There are 11 open space sites partially or completely within the Oak Creek watershed that are owned by private organizations (totaling about 86 acres).
-There is also one 50-acre commercial open space site that is leased from the County and offers mini golf and a golfing range, and one open space site owned by a land conservancy (25 total acres, 14 of which are within the Oak Creek watershed).
+There are eleven open space sites partially or completely within the Oak Creek watershed that are owned by private organizations (totaling about 86 acres).
+Finally, there is one 50-acre commercial open space site that is leased from the County and offers mini golf and a golfing range, and one open space site owned by a land conservancy (25 total acres, 14 of which are within the Oak Creek watershed).